Over the last several decades, media around the practice of law has presented some of…

-- Visitation orders that clearly state a time, place and date to exchange the children.
+- Visitation orders that clearly state a time, place, and date to exchange the children.

-- Proof that you showed up at the exact court ordered time and location of the exchange.
+- Proof that you showed up at the exact court-ordered time and location of the exchange.

-“However, depending on the department, police officers may read the court orders and try to assist in a resolution for the parties,” Carlson Law Firm attorney Cheryl Powell said.
+“Depending on the department, police officers may read the court orders and try to assist in a resolution for the parties,” Carlson Law Firm attorney Cheryl Powell said.
 “However, they are unable to enforce the policy because it is a civil matter.”

 To resolve the matter, Cheryl says that a parent has two options:

-“A qualified family attorney can help a parent Petition for Writ of Habeas Corpus,” Cheryl said.
+“A qualified family attorney can help a parent Petition for Writ of Habeas Corpus,” she said.
 “If granted, the Writ of Habeas Corpus requires the person that has the child to appear in court with the child.
 In addition, the parent can ask for a Writ of Attachment directing the child’s delivery or return.”

 Christmas Custody: Tips to Co-Parent with Ease this Holiday Season

-Try to be Flexible
+Try to Be Flexible